alexnaish/scholar-runner/README.md

     * Example = 2000
 * viewportSize: JS Object with width and height properties.
     * Example = {width: 1280, height: 720}
-* scrollOffset: Integer value to subtract after scrolling to selected element (Defaults to 0).
+* cookies: Same format as the config options, however will only be included for the specific test.
-    * Example = 100
+    * Example = `[
+                    {
+                        name: 'first',
+                        value: 'test'
+                    },
+                    {
+                        name: 'second',
+                        value: 'another'
+                    }
+                ]`

 ## License